H.4102 Alert and Information Deval Patrick's "One gun a month bill"

 Section 17.
-This section mandates that the criminal history systems board provide the National Instant Criminal Background Check System with information regarding any convictions of misdemeanor acts of domestic violence.
+This section mandates that the Criminal Justice Information Services provide the National Instant Criminal Background Check System with information regarding any convictions of misdemeanor acts of domestic violence.

 Section 18.
 This section proposes to provide a severe penalty of up to 10 years in prison for a person in possession of a firearm, rifle, or shotgun while in the commission or attempted commission of a misdemeanor for which there was use, attempted use or threatened use of physical force.